 Be aware that the construction of new sidewalks may have covered up a few of the owl signs.
-This is now being fixed and all signs should be back where they belong shortly.
-If a few are missing, you'll quickly pick up the trail again if you glance at your map.
+This is now being fixed and all signs should shortly be back where they belong.
+If a few are missing, you'll quickly pick up the trail again if you glance at your Dijon sightseeing map.

 We know this is where the Owl's Trail starts, and it is a welcome pearl of greenery in which to cool off on hot summer days.

 Henry Philibert Gaspard Darcy was a hydraulic engineer, a native of Dijon, who solved the city's freshwater problem and gained worldwide fame by developing an equation related to the flow of fluids.

 And while the garden looks welcoming and filled with graceful fountains, what you may not know is that Darcy built the city's water supply right under the park in 1840.
 You can visit the reservoir once a year, when maintenance takes place and the water is drained (in normal times you'd would be under five meters of water).

 At a time when Europe was plagued by illnesses caused by unclean water, Dijon's sanitation system made it the world's second best-supplied city in drinking water, after Rome.

 With your back to Darcy Garden, you can't miss the Hôtel de la Cloche, the Hotel of the Bells.

 Dijon has had a Hôtel de la Cloche since the 15th century, but the earlier one was closer to the center.
 The hotel moved to its present site once Darcy Square was built in the late 1880s.